atlassian/smith/README.md

 [Custom Resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) (CRs) in a generic way?
 Similar to how AWS CloudFormation (or Google Deployment Manager) allows us to manage any AWS/GCE and custom resource.
-Then we could expose all the resources we need to integrate as Third Party Resources and manage them declaratively.
+Then we could expose all the resources we need to integrate as Custom Resources and manage them declaratively.
 This is an open architecture with Kubernetes as its core.
-Other microservices can create/update/watch CRs to co-ordinate their work/lifecycle.
+Other controllers can create/update/watch CRs to co-ordinate their work/lifecycle.

 ## Implementation